Scaling limit of trees with vertices of fixed degrees and heights: Application to BGW trees in varying environment

 Intuitively, $\alpha_{i,n}$ is a proxy for the drift and $\beta_{i,n}$ plays the role of a ``variance'' of $\overline{\xi}_{i,n}$.
 We then set for all $n\ge 1, t\in [0,1]$, $x>0$,

-Next, we transpose Assumption A of \cite{BS15} in our framework.
-We assume that there exist a càdlàg function of finite variation $\alpha$, an increasing càdlàg function $\beta$ and a positive measure $\mu$ on $(0,\infty)\times (0,1)$ such that \begin{description}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,labelwidth=1.6cm,leftmargin=!,align=CenterWithParen] \item[\optionaldesc{$(\mathsf{A1})$}{hyp:A1}] For all $t \in [0,1],x> 0$ such that $\mu(\{x\} \times (0,t])=0$,
+Next, {we use a simpler version of} Assumption A of \cite{BS15} in our framework.
+We assume that there exist a càdlàg function of finite variation $\alpha: [0,1]\to \R$, an increasing càdlàg function $\beta:[0,1] \to \R$ and a positive measure $\mu$ on $(0,\infty)\times (0,1)$ such that \begin{description}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,labelwidth=1.6cm,leftmargin=!,align=CenterWithParen] \item[\optionaldesc{$(\mathsf{A1})$}{hyp:A1}] For all $t \in [0,1],x> 0$ such that $\mu(\{x\} \times (0,t])=0$,